mochecoh/woo_test/README.md

  * The Chart is in helm/helm-chart/myserver
  * I use a nginx ingress

-### Part 6 Install kubectl in Jenkins and make the deploy from there 1 h
+### Part 6 Install kubectl and helm in Jenkins and make the deploy from there 2 h

- * kubectl in jenkins is not working
+ * The installation script of helm didnt worked on Jenkins, i try many of them, until i decide to modify one of them

 Link of the app: http://a566ac6371c2e11eaae8c02386108a07-269203944.us-west-2.elb.amazonaws.com/